HadiChaaban/Bookstore/README.md

 Give it a second, and it should load the fully functional server!
 It will tell you the local address to put into your web browser to test it out.
 It should be: http://127.0.0.1:8000/

+To go to the ADMIN DASHBOARD, type the local address and put /admin.
+For example http://127.0.0.1:8000/admin There already is a superuser with username "admin" and password "admin".
+In the Admin Dashboard, you will be able to manually create, edit, and delete entries in the database for Books.